dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 To serve as a transport for BFT Consensus, two additional mechanisms are added.

 * **Meta-information field.**
-To prepare for Consensus decisions, the Transport exposes a additional API `setInfo(meta)`.
+To prepare for Consensus decisions, the DAG Trans exposes a additional API `setInfo(meta)`.
 Every broadcast message carries the latest `meta` value invoked in `setInfo(meta)`.
-Both `payload` and `meta` are opaque for the Transport.
+Both `payload` and `meta` are opaque for the DAG Trans.

 * **Causal dependencies.**
 Every message carries references to the last message its sender has seen from each party, including itself, in the past.
-For simplicity, this post will restrict the discussion to a layer-by-layer DAG Transport, in which each message except the first layer carries references to at least 2F+1 messages in the preceding layer.
+For simplicity, this post will restrict the discussion to a layer-by-layer DAG DAG Trans, in which each message except the first layer carries references to at least 2F+1 messages in the preceding layer.

 Every delivered message carries the following Fields: